 - We ensure your personal details and donations are kept secure and comply fully with all relevant regulations including the Data Protection Act 1998, the Privacy and Electronic Communications Regulations 2003 and the Telephone Preference Service

-- We will never sell or share your data
+- We will never sell or share your data with external third parties for their own marketing purposes

 - We aim to provide great supporter care and strive to exceed expectations